humayuntariq98/Blackjack/README.md

 # Blackjack
-A front end browser based game to challenge me and enhance my skills with JS CSS HTML
+A front end browser based game to challenge me and enhance my skills with HTML CSS and JavaScript.
+The game is based on chance but has some strategy involved as well.
+The rule are as follows : <br>
+- Blackjack hands are scored by their point total.<br>
+ - The hand with the highest total wins as long as it doesn't exceed 21. <br>
+- A hand with a higher total than 21 is said to bust.
+- Cards 2 through 10 are worth their face value, and face cards (jack, queen, king) are also worth 10.
+- An ace's value is 11 unless this would cause the player to bust, in which case it is worth 1.

 ## Gameplay - Wireframes